Tim Bancroft takes a very close look at how Distort Spinners (D-Spinners) and Grenades work in the game

 Against vehicles the effect is more dramatic.
 Those six hits at SV1 on the single vehicle are compounded into a single hit at SV6!
 For a light vehicle, such as the Algoryn Avenger, this means it has to make one save at ‘5’ (Res 11 – Compounded SV 6) rather than six saves at ’10’ (Res 11 – SV1).
 The Boromite’s SV2 implosion grenades are even more effective against vehicles: imagine those six hits compounding into a single SV12 hit against the same Avenger!

 There isn’t an option to decline using Compound SV: all grenade hits against each model are compounded into one.

 This is not nice.
-The Boromite implosion grenades mentioned above are hazardous when used in hand to hand combat (not in PBS).
+The Boromite implosion grenades mentioned above and the fractal charges from The Dronescourge Returns are hazardous when used in hand to hand combat (not in PBS).
 This effect is triggered on the natural roll of a ’10’ on the Strength-based, ‘to hit’ dice, in other words, when the attacker scores a Dud Blow (p.42).

 A unit rolling a Dud Blow with a Hazardous HtH weapon allocates the hit(s) to itself.
 In the case of an implosion grenade, that’s a single, SV2 hit per Dud Blow.
-With the AI’s solar charges, however, that translates into D3, SV1 hits per Dud – potentially very nasty, indeed (p.85).
+With the AI’s solar charges, however, that translates into D3, SV1 hits per Dud and with fractal charges up to 3, SV3 hits – potentially very nasty, indeed (p.85, core rules).